VISITING ARTISTS & SCHOLARS COMMITTEE

 The Visiting Artists and Scholars Committee brings respected established and emerging practitioners in the arts to present public lectures, conduct one-on-one critiques, lead small seminars or reading discussions, and share informal meals with students.
 All VASC lectures are free and open to the public.

 The lecture programs are organized by the Visiting Artists and Scholars Committee (VASC).
-Run by BA, MA, and MFA students, the committee brings six to eight artists and scholars to speak on campus each year.
+Run by BA, MA, and MFA students within the Corcoran School, the committee brings six to eight artists and scholars to speak on campus each year.

 VISITING PROFESSORS OF COMMUNITY ENGAGEMENT